joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

     >>> CONFIGURATION FILE LOADED, SELECT FIELDS DECRYPTED:

 This is an indicator that this application does not hash the passwords - they are encrypted instead.
-And it seems that the password get unencrypted upon start, so that the password is in clear test in the process memory.
+And it seems that the password gets unencrypted upon start, so that the password is in clear text in the process memory.

-By using the script get_lights_password.sh is was possible to dump the process memory and to find the password in clear text.
+By using the script get_lights_password.sh it was possible to dump the process memory and to find the password in clear text.

 > f8887c0c000-7f8887c0e000 rw-p 001ba000 08:01 2495947                    /lib/x86_64-linux